 - Get an annual heart and diabetes check from a health professional

 Diabetes is an enduring disease that occurs when the pancreas is no longer able to make insulin, or when the body cannot make good use of the insulin it produces.

 Insulin is a hormone made by the pancreas that acts like a key to let glucose from the food we eat pass from the bloodstream into the cells in the body to produce energy.

 There are three main types of diabetes:

-Gestational diabetes occurs when a pregnant woman has high levels of glucose in her blood.
+♦ Gestational diabetes occurs when a pregnant woman has high levels of glucose in her blood.
 Gestational diabetes is temporary and usually goes after pregnancy.
-However, a woman who has had gestational diabetes has a 50-60% increased risk of developing type 2 diabetes in the future.

-- The number of New Zealanders living with diabetes has doubled from 125,000 to 265,000[ii] in the past 10 years.
-It is believed approximately 90% of those new diagnoses are type 2.
+The number of New Zealanders living with diabetes is an estimated 300,000+[i] It is believed approximately 90% of new diagnoses are type 2.

-- There are, on average, 40 new diabetes diagnoses every day in New Zealand and the number of Kiwis with type 2 diabetes is expected to increase by 70-90% in 20 years.
+There are, on average, 40 new diabetes diagnoses every day in New Zealand and the number of Kiwis with type 2 diabetes is expected to increase by 70-90% in 20 years.

-- One in four (25%) New Zealanders are estimated to have prediabetes.
+One-in-four (25%) New Zealanders are estimated to have prediabetes.
 That’s nearly 1.3 million of us.